 Sega & Aspect studio together at last

 Legend of Illusion, released as late as 1995, first on the Game Gear and then later converted for Master System, would end up being the final game in the series.
 At least, for the next 17 years.
-It was designed by a different team (which included Yuichirou Yokoyama, designer of Sonic CD), with Aspect studio joining Sega in development, the same people who had already worked on Deep Duck Trouble in 1993, another 8 bit platformer starring Donald Duck and a sort of sequel to The Lucky Dime Caper.
+It was designed by a different team (which included Yuichirou Yokoyama, designer of Sonic CD), with Aspect studio joining Sega in development, the same people who had already worked on Deep Duck Trouble in 1993, another 8-bit platformer starring Donald Duck and a sort of sequel to The Lucky Dime Caper.

 The plot connects every level in which Mickey progresses in a linear fashion, with no backtracking of sorts.
 Gone is the “butt attack”, the focus is instead on throwing unlimited projectiles: bars of soap and, later, rocks.
 Another new move is the possibility for Mickey to grab an item (a block, usually) out of the air, a move that is required maybe two times in the whole game.
-But the player would do better not to forget about it, since it is required to beat the final boss.
+But the player would do better not to forget about it since it is essential to beat the final boss.
 Another new feature is the “sort of” inventory system, similar to the one in Super Mario Bros 3, where the player can store health-restoring items when they are not needed: they will be used automatically when Mickey’s health runs out.

 The bosses are all generally pretty easy, they usually repeat a couple of moves ad nauseam without any minimal variation whatsoever.
-Overall, Legend is probably the easiest Illusion game, at least on 8 bit: there’s no big difficulty curve in the final level, everything stays pretty easy and manageable, even the fight against the final boss is quite underwhelming.
+Overall, Legend is probably the easiest Illusion game, at least on 8-bit: there’s no big difficulty curve, not even in the final level.
+Everything stays pretty easy and manageable, even the fight against the final boss is quite underwhelming.

-The Illusion series, then, stands today as a great consolation for the player.
-The great design of most titles in the series still shines brightly, offering a reassuring cocoon when the world outside and the current videogame industry get a bit too much.
+The Illusion series, then, still stands today as a wonderful consolation for the world-weary player.
+The great design of most of its titles in the series still shines brightly, offering a reassuring cocoon from the world outside and when the current videogame industry get a bit too much.
 Mickey is still waiting there for us with open arms, to take us into the magical land.

 Once upon a mouse…